Technology Support Specialist – Evening Shift

 - Help coordinate office part-time Staff and work-study Students in support of our computer help desk and computer labs and classrooms as requested by the Supervisors of the Office.

 - Must be able to work non-standard hours on a regularly scheduled basis as set forth by the area Supervisor.
+The typical shift for this position is 11:30am – 8:00pm.

 - Provide orientation for Students when requested by Supervisor.